JorjaFox/website/content/_posts-old-blog/2013-02-08-whos-your-favorite-csi.md

 Right....?

-Have a vote over on SpoilerTV: <strong><a href="http://www.spoilertv.com/2013/02/usd-poll-who-is-your-favourite-csi.html?m=1">USD POLL : Who is your Favourite CSI Character?</a></strong>
+Have a vote over on SpoilerTV: **<a href="http://www.spoilertv.com/2013/02/usd-poll-who-is-your-favourite-csi.html?m=1">USD POLL : Who is your Favourite CSI Character?</a>**

 [polldaddy poll=6874088]